Motivic spheres and the image of the Suslin--Hurewicz map: The Suslin--Hurewicz homomorphism revisited

 We claim that the map $BGL(A) \to \Singaone BGL(A)$ is actually a homology isomorphism.
-To see this, recall that $\Singaone BGL(A)$ represents Karoubi-Villamayor K-theory of $A$.
-The homotopy groups of the space $\Singaone BGL(A)$ are precisely the Karoubi-Villamayer K-theory groups \cite[Definition 11.4]{KBook}.
-Since Karoubi-Villamayor K-theory coincides with Quillen K-theory for regular rings \cite[Corollary 12.3.2]{KBook}, by appeal to the $+ = Q$-theorem \cite[Corollary 7.2]{KBook}, we conclude that $\Singaone BGL(A)$ can be taken as a model for the $+$ construction of $BGL(A)$ and the claim follows.
+To see this, recall that $\Singaone BGL(A)$ represents Karoubi--Villamayor K-theory of $A$.
+The homotopy groups of the space $\Singaone BGL(A)$ are precisely the Karoubi--Villamayor K-theory groups \cite[Definition 11.4]{KBook}.
+Since Karoubi--Villamayor K-theory coincides with Quillen K-theory for regular rings \cite[Corollary 12.3.2]{KBook}, by appeal to the $\text{plus} = Q$-theorem \cite[Corollary 7.2]{KBook}, we conclude that $\Singaone BGL(A)$ can be taken as a model for the plus construction of $BGL(A)$ and the claim follows.

 Combining these observations, we conclude that the composite map

 is an isomorphism.
 On the other hand, using the homology stabilization results for the singular construction we mentioned at the beginning of this proof, we conclude that $H_{n}(\Singaone BGL_{n+1}(A)) \to H_{n}(\Singaone BGL(A))$ is an isomorphism.
 Therefore, the composite map